edombowsky/servicebuslib/README.md

     + Sending to Queues
     + Receiving IMessages from Queues

-Currenlly I use `sbt publishLocal` to use it.
-Maybe become more formal once things have been re-factored such that it is better ready for others to use.
+Currently I use `sbt publishLocal` to use it.
+May become more formal once things have been re-factored such that it is better ready for others to use.